 All Ph.D. students are expected to gain teaching experience through a Teaching Practicum.
-The teaching practicum reflects one semester of documented teaching experience (equivalent to a 50% appointment) for each Ph.D. student.
+The teaching practicum reflects one semester of documented teaching experience for each Ph.D. student.
 It may be fulfilled in a number of ways to allow flexibility to the student and their advisor based on interests, skills, and departmental needs.
 While some teaching activities might be paid assignments from the department (for example, a teaching assistantship or hourly course assistantship), there is no requirement for the teaching practicum to be a paid appointment.